jo-pol/GroundForge/docs/API/hybrid.md

 * Add galleries for [basic stitches](/GroundForge/API/stitch-gallery) and [4/8-pair snow](/GroundForge-help/snow-mix/droste/#48-pair-recipes).
   Maybe even some basic [pattern](/GroundForge-help/snow-mix/droste/#more-freedom) variations, finally linking to the catalogues (tesselace first).
-  Toggle between these galleries (minimize all but one).
+* Toggle between the galleries (minimize all but the last one opened).
-* Apply to all (apply to ignored only for step-0?), beep on invalid input.
+* Apply to all (apply to ignored for step-0?), beep on invalid input (tweak and spinners).
 * Legend panel (should wrap nicely)
 * Update sidebar subjects